Foreign Ownership of Real Estate in Mexico

 If you sell your Trust Rights to a Mexican, he has more options.
 He can take title in his name in the Trust, or could remove the property from the Trust and take title more traditionally in “Escritura” (Mexican National form of Ownership).
 Sometimes Mexicans will choose to pay the annual Trust fee and stay within the originalTrust, thinking that down the road he may sell to a foreigner.
 Once the property is taken out of the Master Trust, it is more expensive for the property to be placed into a new Trust.

-The Mexican Corporation
+The Mexican Corporation for Buying Property in Mexico

 In the last several years, this form has become increasingly popular.
 With this, you form a Mexican corporation entity, which may be owned 100% by foreigners (you and your spouse, for example).
 Then the Mexican corporation will own the property 100%, in a fee simple deed, without the need of a Bank Trust.
 Fairly simple, just get the paperwork drawn up by an attorney you trust.